Date of publication: January 2019

 B2B marketing emails should only concern business matters, and should only be sent to individuals in their business capacity, not as private individuals.

-Businesses using email marketing are under an obligation to keep all records up to date, and should only use records that have been updated or confirmed to be in date within the previous 6 months.
+Businesses using email marketing are under an obligation to keep all records up to date, and should only use updated records.
 Issues around data protection should also be born in mind when conducting email marketing, further information about which can be found here.

 If you require any further information or assistance in connection with B2B sales made by, or to, your business, then please contact Ben Robson at email@example.com or on +44 (0)207 067 4300.